SDGforskning/sdg-strings/SDG10_query_action_WoS.md

    "out of poverty" OR "poverty reduction" OR "poverty alleviation" )
 NEAR/5
-  ("income growth rate$" OR "growth in income$" OR "per capita consumption$" OR "per capita income$" OR "welfare aggregate$" OR "shared prosperit*" OR "welfare distribution$" OR "inclusive growth" OR (("earnings" OR "income$" OR "wage$" OR "salar*" OR "livelihood$"
+  ("income growth rate$" OR "per capita consumption$" OR "per capita income$" OR "welfare aggregate$" OR "shared prosperit*" OR "welfare distribution$" OR "inclusive growth" OR (("earnings" OR "income$" OR "wage$" OR "salar*" OR "livelihood$"
     )